sveltejs/v2.svelte.dev/blog/2017-09-05-the-zen-of-just-writing-css.md

 ---
 title: The zen of Just Writing CSS
-description: The reason you hate writing CSS?
-It's already been fixed.
+description: I would say this is the future, but we're already doing it.
 pubdate: 2017-09-05
 author: Rich Harris
 authorURL: https://twitter.com/Rich_Harris